How to Protect Your Family from a Measles Outbreak

 Smoking – While smoking is not directly linked to ovarian cancer, it has been linked to an increased overall risk of developing some form of cancer.

-While some of the risk factors are not within our control, decreasing the risk of ovarian cancer is to some extent.
+Some of the risk factors of ovarian cancer are not within our control.
 However, a woman must make the right personal and life choices for her and her family, so some or all these options may or may not be chosen.

 Pregnancy – Women who have carried a baby to full-term by the age of 26 have a lower risk of ovarian cancer.
 The risk goes down with each full-term pregnancy.